ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

    Enter output filename : certreqnss6dr.csr
    ```

-   In the output listed, the filename can be anything with a .csr extension, however, a meaningful description is recommended.
+   However, in the output that is listed, the filename can be anything with a .csr extension a meaningful description is recommended.

 5. Confirm creation of the file.